Prions Cause Neurodegenerative Disease

 Scientists have discovered a surprising link between Alzheimer’s disease and mad cow disease.
 Both diseases involve something called a prion protein.
 (Both diseases are deadly and contagious.)

 The finding, which appears in the journal Nature, could explain one of the great mysteries in Alzheimer’s disease: How components of the plaques that form in patient’s brains are able to damage brain cells.
 It also could point the way to new treatments for the disease.
+It also should draw our attention to a massive stream of infectious waste.

 “It’s very exciting,” says Lennart Mucke, director of the Gladstone Institute of Neurological Disease and a professor of neurology and neuroscience at the University of California, San Francisco.
 “The study shines the light on a very unexpected component.”